SakshiSK966/AI-Desktop-Assistant-using-Python-and-Tkinder/README.md

    - A simple window-based interface with buttons for user interaction.
    - A text box to display conversation history.
    - An entry field for users to type commands.
-   - Buttons for "Speak", "Send", and "Exit".
+   - Buttons for "Ask", "Send", and "Delete".

 2. Speech Recognition
    - Uses the speech_recognition library to convert voice into text.